400+ Foods High in Lectins and Lectin-Free Food List [PDF]

 Fish and meat are foods low in lectins

-If the animals were not excessively fed with grains, corn, or soy and treated with antibiotics, the following options represent foods low in lectins:
+If the animals were not excessively fed with grains, corn, or soy and treated with antibiotics, the following options represent foods with zero lectins:

 • Chicken